highchair/artinruins-com/_property/wanskuck-hall.md

 ### Current Events

 When the mill closed in the late 1950s, the hall was converted to office spaces.
 Spaces are still available to interested parties.

 ### History

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 Wanskuck Hall is a two-story, red, brick building with a low-hipped roof and a wide projecting ornamental fa9ade supported on attenuated brackets.
 This highly embellished building features decorative cornice, decorative brickwork bands, stone trim, segmental-arch window openings, and limited brick corbelling.
 A gable-roof projection extends from the front elevation and bears the words “Wanskuck Hall.”
 The building's primary entrance is offset on the façade within a recessed segmental-arch opening with a simple door flanked by single-light sidelights and set below a single-light transom.
 Fenestration is comprised of 2/2 and 1/1 sash windows; windows on the first floor façade are set below arched openings with decorative carved wood panels embellished with a floral motif.
 A one-story addition extends from the rear elevation of the building.